-&lt;sup>1 Reflects existing debt service on debt issued as of March 31, 2015 and projected debt service on assumed new debt issuances.
+2 Reflects existing debt service on debt issued as of March 31, 2016 and projected debt service on assumed new debt issuances.
 Estimated debt service requirements are calculated based on swap rates in effect for all bonds that were synthetically fixed under an interest rate exchange agreement.
-Debt service requirements for variable rate bonds for which there are no related interest rate exchange agreements were calculated at assumed rates.
+Debt service requirements for variable rate bonds for which there are no related interest rate exchange agreements were calculated at assumed rates, which average 2.25%.

-&lt;sup>2 Estimated debt service numbers are based on available information as of March 31, 2015.
+3 Estimated debt service numbers are based on available information as of March 31, 2016.
 Since 2006, certain monies expected to flow to the State under the Master Settlement Agreement have been withheld and placed in a Dispute Payment Account.
-Pending the outcome of a resolution between participating manufacturers and the states, the debt service numbers will be adjusted accordingly.
+On October 20, 2015, a settlement was reached between the State and the participating manufacturers that released approximately \$300 million in disputed MSA payments to the State in April 2016.

-&lt;sup>3 Excludes Mortgage Loan Commitments and Capital Leases.
+4 Excludes Mortgage Loan Commitments and Capital Leases.